fruitbox12/NeuRacle/README.md

 ### Why don't just use those off-chain decentralized data?

 To feed any off-chain data, the oracle still need to rely on "a trusted bridge" or "a trusted medium", lead to a single point of failure, eg: [Ronin bridge](https://cointelegraph.com/news/the-aftermath-of-axie-infinity-s-650m-ronin-bridge-hack).
 However, NeuRacle use a large set of validators to ensure decentralized, trustless data feeding.

-For a simple showcase, this prototype will be un-sharded, that mean each validators will validate all datas at the same time (Not divided into validator sets to bring more scalability or divided into data sources to bring more security).
-Datas will also be validated (Reaching Consensus) in 1 round of voting.

-### User incentive program.

-- To further promote the use of NeuRacle services and prevent re-routing of NeuRacle datas, we introduce the **User incentive program**. *A percent* of user's payment who demanded same data sources as previous data users will came back to those previous users.
-The reward will be distributed by the amount which previous users has paid (The more you paid, the more you got reward for the next payment of same data source).

-- The *incentive percent* will be a hard choice for NeuRacle operator, since if that too much (specifically >=50%), users can just create new account and get those data for free or reduced price (since most of their payment go back to their other account).
-Or if it too little, it won't be much of an incentive and can't prevent re-routing of NeuRacle datas.

-- Undoubtedly, the *incentive percent* is the minimum threshold in which third-party will re-route NeuRacle datas make their user has to pay (based on game-theory).
-And as the consequence, those third-party also won't have any method to prevent their user won't do the same.
-In the end, third data market competetion will just destroy themselves and come back to NeuRacle (The loop will make them reduce their data price to the minimum threshold).

-- That's only possible with a non-zero incentive program.
-As long as the third-party can get benefit from re-routing the data, they will continue to do so.

-- Still, the incentive program cannot prevent "self-less third-party" whose "not play the game-theory".

-### Data refreshing round

-Anyone can choose a validator to stake, receive reward based on that validator contribution to the network.
-The Sybil Resistance mechanism worked the same as Radix Network.

-After every round, data will be refreshed, NAR token will also be minted to reward (or burned to punish) validators.

-The round call and call-off will run by a racing condition.
-The individual call (or call-off) a round will receive a reasonable reward.
-This incentive is to ensure that data valitation round will happen and concluded right after they passed requirement.

-Round call requirement is the round-length limited time.

-Current time unit of on-chain NeuRacle is transactions history or epoch length.

-Round length is the limited time between each data validation round.
-Data can be validated every 10tx, 100tx or 1epoch,...

-Because this time unit is unstable occasionally, the stability of data stream will have to depend on Admin monitor.

-Beside data sources, NeuRacle Gateway also have to keep track of the NeuRacle component state to see if new round has started or not.

-Right after round start, NeuRacle Gateway will update data on Validators behalf.
-After update, the validator will deemed active in that round.

-Round concluded requirement is >2/3 active validators.

-Datas with >2/3 staked weight of that round will also be validated.

 ### Other approach